-- CAMEROON: Scott MacEachern (Bowdoin College), Jean-Marie Datouang Djoussou (University of Québec) and I have been collaborating in northern Cameroon, presently in the Benue River Valley to understand Iron Age settlement and mound formation processes.
-Fieldwork was completed in summer 2014 and my graduate student, Jungyu Choi, recently finished running OSL ages on the sites at the Korean Basic Science Institute under the tutelage of Jeong-Heon Choi.
+- CAMEROON: Scott MacEachern (Duke Kunshan University), Jean-Marie Datouang Djoussou (University of Québec) and I have been collaborating in northern Cameroon, presently in the Benoué River Valley to understand Iron Age settlement and mound formation processes.
+Fieldwork was completed in summer 2014 and my former graduate student, Jungyu Choi, ran the OSL ages on the sites at the Korean Basic Science Institute under the tutelage of Jeong-Heon Choi.
 Scott and I are going back to the Benoué River region in the summer of 2020 to further explore connections between humans and the environments they inhabit, but the COVID-19 pandemic has caused a delay to our plans.
 We hope to return to the region in 2021 or 2022.

 - KOREA: I am co-PI for a large research project headed by Jangsuk Kim (Seoul National University) to regenerate and recalibrate radiocarbon ages across the Korean Peninsula to look at diachronic changes in demography.
-We are in the second year of the 3-year grant and have begun by looking at potential for systematic and random errors in radiocarbon dating.
-We will then statistically reevaluate the orthodox model of “pulsed” populating of Korea since the Pleistocene.
+We have recently completed 3-year grant and have been looking at potential for systematic and random errors in radiocarbon dating.
+We are in the process of statistically reevaluating the orthodox model of “pulsed” populating of Korea since the Pleistocene.

 - BRAZIL: I am PI on a project collaborating with colleagues from Middle Tennessee State University (USA) and the Museu Paraense Emílio Goeldi (Brazil) investigating the origins and evolution of agricultural systems near the mouth of the Amazon River.
-Along with my graduate student, Jungyu Choi, we will be using OSL and radiocarbon to date the formation of terra preta soils and stable isotope geochemistry will be conducted at Seoul National University to reconstruct vegetation and climatic conditions on the soils.
+Along with my former graduate student, Jungyu Choi, we are using OSL and radiocarbon to date the formation of terra preta soils and stable isotope geochemistry were conducted at Seoul National University to reconstruct vegetation and climatic conditions on the soils.
 Research took place in 2016 and 2018 and we are in the process of writing up and publishing the results.